the-incluseum/anti-oppressive-spaces/checklist-organizational.md

       such as this can insure support for white people in becoming allies, while making sure that large group, multi-racial conversation about inclusion can de-center white voices.
+- Volunteers/Interns
+  - You may have a lot of volunteers helping you with day-to-day operations and programs, especially if you are small instution.
+Make sure that your volunteer policy:
+    - does not discourage those who do not have time for intensive training programs
+    - does not discourage those who do not have experience working within an institutional structure
+    - encourages skill sharing on the terms of volunteers and values their expertise
+    - designates a budget for interns and those doing work that would otherwise be done by a qualified staff person
+    - intentionally seeks to recruit a pool of volunteers that come from different racial, ethnic, ability, age and economic backgrounds
 - Compensation
   - Fair/Equitable pay for advising, tnterning, art and other forms of Work
   - Family Leave
 - Hiring
-  - Job Postings Address Equity, Acknowledge Privilege
+  - Job Postings Address Equity, Acknowledge Privilege in Applicant Pool
-  - Building an Analysis of Bias in Hiring
+  - Staff build an analysis of bias in hiring
   - Hiring Focuses on Transferrable Skills - Avoids Vague Language Like “Qualified”
 - Fundraising/Development
   - Build Analysis of Economic Justice